provectus/internship/devops/03 - docker-compose/README.md

 1. What is the difference between Docker Compose and dockerfile?
 Why do I need Docker Compose?

+Docker Compose is used to decribe a network of containers.
+It is convenient to organize several containers that work together to provide some service.

 2. How do I parameterize compose for different environments?

+Use env_files

 3. What types of entities are used in docker-compose and for what purpose?

 4. `*` How to output application logs?